Skip to main content

 Facts Support Optimism

-Living conditions
+Living Conditions

-Working conditions
+Working Conditions

-Work was historically dangerous, tedious and repetitious, and physically demanding.
+Work was historically dangerous, tedious, repetitious, and physically demanding.
 Today’s workplaces can be stressful but are safer than ever.
 In three decades, most physically demanding, dangerous, and repetitive jobs will be automated.
 “New Work” will be oriented toward creativity, problem-solving, and complex human relationships that are difficult to automate and better suited to tap human potential.
 There will be job losses during the transition, though likely not extreme, due to population declines in developed countries.

-Life expectancy
+Life Expectancy

-Uncivilized behavior
+Uncivilized Behavior

 A common complaint today is that people are becoming uncivilized and more violent.
 Evidence supports the opposite conclusion.
 Brutal executions were public celebrations with children present only a couple of hundred years ago.
-Duels to the death settled many disputes.
+Duels, to the death, settled many disputes.
 Bearbaiting and cockfighting were popular local “sports.”
 Roads were unsafe without private security.
 Slavery and indentured servitude were accepted worldwide.
 Wars routinely plagued much of the world until as late as the 1990s.

-Large-scale infantry warfare is increasingly ineffective as Russia has learned from its invasion of a much smaller Ukraine.
+Large-scale infantry warfare is increasingly ineffective, as Russia has learned from its invasion of a much smaller Ukraine.
 War will continue to evolve into regional conflicts, proxy wars, and targeted battles between drones or special forces and terrorist cells.
 Bloodless but efficient and cost-effective cyber warfare is the likely long-term future.

 Violent crime has fallen steadily for the last two decades.
 Most violent crime is highly concentrated in a handful of US cities, neighborhoods within those cities, hot spots within the areas, and among a few extremely violent career criminals.
 Recent spikes in violent crime have followed the same pattern, with violence largely spilling outward from hot spots.